Carbon Neutral

 What does it mean to be carbon neutral certified?

-Being carbon neutral certified means that a company has taken steps to offset its carbon footprint.
-In other words, they have reduced the amount of greenhouse gasses they produce, and they have compensated for the greenhouse gasses they do produce by investing in various projects.
+Being carbon-neutral certified means that a company has taken steps to offset its carbon footprint.
+In other words, it has reduced the amount of greenhouse gases it produces and compensated for the greenhouse gases it does produce by investing in various projects.

 The most common is through the purchase of carbon offsets.
 Carbon offsets are investments in projects that help to reduce greenhouse gas emissions, such as renewable energy projects or reforestation initiatives.
 By offsetting their emissions, companies can reduce their overall impact on the environment.